-To get participants familiar with \texttt{CARE}, we briefly introduce the tool prior to their experimentation with the system.
-The participants are also asked to watch a tutorial video emphasizing the voluntariness of the use of \texttt{CARE} and explicitly teaching how to hide and show \texttt{CARE}'s AI assistance.
-The video also describes the 8 counseling strategies along with their examples.
-We clarify all doubts and confusions a participant may have about the study.
-During the chat, when \texttt{CARE} shows AI assistance for the first time, we verbally instruct the participants again that they may show/hide the tool, ignore/modify generated responses, or use it as they prefer.
+To ensure that each participant is familiar with all the features of \texttt{CARE}, we briefly introduce the tool before they experiment with the system.
+The participants are also asked to watch a tutorial video emphasizing the voluntary use of \texttt{CARE} and explicitly teaching how to hide and show \texttt{CARE}'s AI assistance (video transcript in Appendix Section~\ref{transcript}).
+The video also describes the different (8) counseling strategies along with their examples.
+The researchers also clarify any doubts and confusions a participant may have about the study.
+During the chat, when \texttt{CARE} shows AI assistance for the first time, the researchers verbally instruct the participants again that they may show/hide the tool, ignore/modify generated responses, or use it as they prefer.